jacobwtriplett/stackdid/readme.md

 stackdid y x1 x2 x3, absorb(w1#w2) cluster(w1) tr(x1) gr(g1)
 ```

 Specific examples are illustrated using simulated data.
 In it, a balanced panel of 500 fictional firms (firm_id) in 2000-2011 are divided into eleven groups (sector) with three treatment events.
 The outcome variable (y) has an autoregressive component persistent in continuous treatment, encouraging the application of stackdid.
-The sample of firms is bisected by characteristic char.
+The sample of firms is bisected by binary characteristic char.
 A window of three years before and after treatment events is to be specified.

 ```stata
 * Load the example data and apply xtset